GerHobbelt/Evil-PDF-Library-for-Qiqqa/README.md

    and end up with quite a bit of data in the `D:\Qiqqa\evil-base\` directory tree.

-3. This corpus is an amalgamte of my own collection and several other public corpuses, which are referenced as git submodules.
+3. This corpus is an amalgamate of my own collection and several other public corpuses, which are referenced as git submodules.
 We now *clone* (download) those with the `git submodule update` command shown here:

         $ cd evil-base
         $ pwd